Kommunicate-io/Kommunicate-Web-SDK/docs/docs/custom-bot-integration.md

 ## Integrating with custom bot platform

-If you have any bot running on platform other than Dialogflow, you can integrate it with kommunicate by following below steps:
+If you have any bot running on platforms other than Dialogflow, you can integrate it with kommunicate by following below steps:
-1. Go to kommunicate [bot integration](https://dashboard.kommunicate.io/bot) and click on `Other bot platforms`.
+1. Go to Kommunicate [bot integration](https://dashboard.kommunicate.io/bot) and click on `Other bot platforms`.

 2. Kommunicate will ask you a webhook URL and request header for the webhook.
 Webhook URL is required at your backend server so that messages sent to bot can be forwarded to your server.
 You can use same webhook for multiple bots or can configure different webhook.
 Kommunicate will send the data to your webhook in below format: